Ashik763/Ashik763/README.md

 ### Hey there!
 I'm Ashik Ghosh 👋

 I am a  **Computer Science** student passionate about building things.
 Also I enjoy solving algorithmic problems and improving my problem-solving skills.
 I've worked on a bunch of projects for around 4 years now.
-I've recently been **learning more about cloud computing, distributed systems, databases**.
+I've recently been **learning more about backend engineering, cloud computing, distributed systems, databases**.